 Camera: Medium close-up locked, 50mm lens.
 Subject walks out of

-frame leaving empty path.
+frame, leaving an empty path.

 Audio: Subtle forest ambience, single bird call, footsteps fade.